 Today, the Zoo is the only place in North America where you can view these impressive eagles.
 A pair of Steller’s sea-eagles lives in an aviary along the Zoo’s Eagle Trail.
-We also have some Steller’s on loan to other US zoos.

 Eagles and humans

 Steller’s sea-eagles are a vulnerable species and have been given complete legal protection in Russia, the only place it breeds, and in Japan, where it overwinters.
-In spite of these protections, human behavior continues to harm the remaining sea-eagle population.
+Despite these protections, human behavior continues to harm the remaining sea-eagle population.
 In Russia, Steller’s are losing their habitat because of the development of hydroelectric power projects and logging in the forested areas where they nest.
 The rivers where the sea-eagles fish are being contaminated by chemicals from local industries.

 In Japan, sea-eagles eat both fish and carrion.
 Overfishing by humans in Japanese waters has led the birds to scavenge on sika deer remains left by hunters.
 Eating carrion filled with lead shot from hunters has had devastating effects on the sea-eagle population, leading to the outlawing of lead ammunition on Japan’s Hokkaido Island.
 As of 2009, the world’s population was estimated at 5,000 birds, but it is slowly decreasing.

 Still much to learn